 THE LORD HAS A WAY of preparing us for what He wants to do in our lives.
 Just a week ago I posted about a new desire that Katherine and I were sensing to pray for young people.
 Then yesterday we were privileged to minister to many young people in the mountains of the Philippines.
 We had heard reports of how many youth were being stirred to serve Jesus at the church recently.
 Seeing it firsthand, however, was a more exciting experience than we imagined.
 Although invited to minister to the church, Katherine and I were the ones who received the most ministry.
 God is doing a deep work in the youth of Alpha Omega Christian Ministries.

-WE ARE GRATEFUL for your prayers and support, as we prepare to travel back to the United States next weekend.
+We are grateful for your prayers and support, as we prepare to travel back to the United States next weekend.
 Please keep praying for the young people of the Philippines, and especially the youth of every Church of Alpha Omega in Cavite.
 We plan to return very soon, and see how to serve this move of the Holy Spirit among the next generation more effectively.

 Let's not only pray for the youth we know, let's become the surrendered vessels that the Lord can use to declare His strength to the next generation.